CSR Activity Report (CSR Guideline Activity Reports) - Safety, Accident Prevention, and Environmental Preservation

 All companies and plants in Toray Group are making efforts to improve their accident-prevention capabilities by carrying out fire-fighting drills specifically intended for fires and explosions.
 These drills include practice using water hoses, rescuing the injured, responding to a chemical leak, and giving emergency notification to authorities and local residents.

 Since 2012, Group companies and plants have been conducting annual drills on setting up a company-wide emergency headquarters in response to a large-scale earthquake.
 The drills also involve checking on employees and monitoring facilities damage and supply chains.
-In 2022, online drills were conducted not only for setting up emergency headquarters, but also for implementing the headquarters emergency response over the days following an earthquake.
+In 2023, the Group conducted a training exercise based on the scenario of not being able to set up the company-wide emergency headquarters at the Tokyo Head Office.
+This scenario presumed a catastrophic earthquake comparable to the Great East Japan Earthquake together with a major earthquake centered in the Tokyo metropolitan area.
+The exercise involved setting up the company-wide emergency headquarters in the Kansai region (Osaka Head Office, Shiga Plant) to manage the situation.
 In addition to conducting drills for the initial response to a large-scale earthquake, Group plants in seaside locations conduct drills of the evacuations that would be needed if a tsunami were triggered by a large-scale earthquake.

-• Fire prevention drill (Toray Precision Co., Ltd.)Fire prevention drill (Toray Precision Co., Ltd.)
+• Fire prevention training (Maruichi Fiber Co., Ltd.)Fire prevention training (Maruichi Fiber Co., Ltd.)

 Initiatives for Improving Fire-Prevention Capabilities

-In 2022, as part of the regularly held activities to strengthen fire prevention for the Fire Prevention Project Part II, Toray Group in Japan held lectures on revised checklist contents to upgrade the skills of its FP4 key persons, who play a pivotal role on the frontlines by promoting accident prevention inspections and measures.
+Toray Group is further enhancing its disaster prevention capabilities.
+In 2023, as part of the regularly held activities to strengthen fire prevention for the Fire Prevention Project Part Ⅱ, Toray Group in Japan conducted certification training for FP4 key persons, who play a pivotal role on the frontlines by promoting accident prevention inspections and measures.
+As a result, a total of 223 individuals were newly certified.
 Toray Group’s internal accident prevention experts provided support and guidance in identifying the root cause and taking countermeasures to prevent reoccurrence of those fire accidents and near misses for which the experts decided onsite audits and investigations were necessary.

 The Group’s earthquake measures seek to mitigate damage, while placing utmost priority on saving the lives of employees and preventing impacts on local communities.
 The Toray Group Business Continuity Plan (BCP) for a Large-Scale Earthquake outlines the emergency response to an earthquake and subsequent activities to maintain and restore business operations, as well as the Group’s duties and normal readiness.
 In particular, for critical products, the Group develops BCPs that encompass supply chains and continually works to reduce risks.